dstackai/dstack/docs/learn/spot.md

 for [dev environments](../docs/guides/dev-environments.md), [tasks](../docs/guides/tasks.md), and
 [services](../docs/guides/services.md).

-!!! info "Quotas"
+!!! info "NOTE:"
-    Note, before you can use spot instances with AWS, GCP, and Azure, ensure you request the necessary quota via a support ticket.
+    Before you can use spot instances with AWS, GCP, and Azure, ensure you request the necessary quota in the corresponding regions via a support ticket.

 ## Setting a spot policy

-For dev environments, `dstack` uses on-demand instances by default.
-For tasks and services, `dstack` tries to use spot instances if they are available, falling back to on-demand instances.
+By default, for dev environments, `dstack` doesn't use spot instances.
+For tasks and services, `dstack` uses spot instances only if they are available (falling back to on-demand otherwise).

-The `dstack run` command allows you to override the default behavior.
+This default behavior can be overriden.

-To use `spot` instances, pass `--spot`.
-To use `spot` instances only they are available, pass `--spot-auto`.
+To use only spot instances, pass `--spot` to `dstack run`.
+To use spot instances only if they are available (and fallback to on-demand instances otherwise), pass `--spot-auto`:

 <div class="termy">